arunned/proof-of-devices/README.md

 Installation & Execution steps

+Pre requsites: truffle, node, npm, metamask, ganache, ganache-cli

 Step 1: Download project zip file from github and unzip to a folder

-Step 2: Install zeppelin-solidity using the command: npm install -E zeppelin-solidity
+Step 2: Install zeppelin-solidity using the command command to execute: npm install -E zeppelin-solidity

 ---------------- Step 2 Output ----------------------------------------
 npm WARN deprecated zeppelin-solidity@1.12.0: This package has been renamed to openzeppelin-solidity.
 Please update your dependency, or you will no longer receive updates.